 - An accurate well data record – this is a legal document recording all the vital data pertaining to the performance or your well.
 If you don’t have one, get the original from the well-driller – the company’s name should be on the metal well cap.
 The Well Record will include recommended pumping rates (GPM) as well as a “test rate” the well-driller used to test the well when it was installed.
 It will also include the depth of the well.

 Pump Data– know the make, model number and horsepower rating of the current pump.
 If you don’t have it, obtain a copy of the pump’s operator’s manual for required specs.
+Get your plumber Waukesha to advise if unsure.

 - Water Pressure– in-ground irrigation systems require steady water pressure and local, individual wells operate differently from municipal water supplies.
 Pressure from residential wells can vary depending upon the pump.
 You might consider adding an additional pump specifically for irrigation – providing even pressure to sprinklers without reducing pressure to the home.